Because trees need love, too.

 -Wendell Berry

-Raven is now certified by NC State University in Streambank Repair!
+Raven is certified by NC State University in Streambank Repair

 Invasives choking out your trees?
 We advocate non-chemical removal, because we love bees as much as we love trees.
 We offer onsite removal of invasive plants and refer arborists, as needed, to ensure your trees get the best care possible.
 We offer mulching after removal, as well as planting of native plants to help reclaim the land.
 The native plants we install are specially selected based on several factors, including their benefits to wildlife.
 We care about our pollinators and the wildlife who share the land.